 Although pocketed coil mattresses are generally more expensive than regular spring systems, that isn’t the case with the Performance Plus.
 It is affordable and offers great value.
 Many customers were pleased with the price as well as the service from the company and the consistency of quality over time.

 - Superior firmness supports heavier sleepers

-- Extra reinforced sides prevents sag and roll off
+- Extra reinforced sides prevent sag and roll off

 - High durability and life expectancy